About Dr Jeff Nichol

 Weekly Pet Care Column

 Since 1996, I’ve shared behavior and health information, along with the joy of pet ownership, with the whole state of New Mexico.
-Every Monday morning concerned pet owners get answers in my Albuquerque Journal Pet Care column.
+Every Friday morning concerned pet owners get answers in my Albuquerque Journal Pet Care column on the Fetch!
+Page.
 Whatever your pet problem, you’ll find that you’re not alone.
 Every week I explain treatments for physical ailments along with a growing number of behavior concerns.
+Read the column.